deepmarketmaking/api/README.md

 3. **API Endpoint**:
    Use a WebSocket client to connect to our API server, currently at `https://staging1.deepmm.com`.
 We recommend the Python websockets library.
 See the examples in the repository for more details.

+4. **Batching**:

+   It's important to not

+6. **Throttling**:

+   At the time of this writing each customer can subscribe to up 32,000 simultaneous subscriptions, or 32,000 historical timestamp requests within a 30-second window.
+We are working hard to increase this limit further, especially for users willing to use one of the standardized sizes (expressed here in python scalar format) (which allows us to infer once and send out to multiple users, thus decreasing the required inference load on our servers):

+   - 1_000
+   - 10_000
+   - 100_000
+   - 250_000
+   - 500_000
+   - 1_000_000
+   - 2_000_000
+   - 3_000_000
+   - 4_000_000
+   - 5_000_000

+## Tutorial: Subscribing

+Suppose that I wanted to receive a regularly updating feed for a list of N bonds, and for each

 ## Known Issues

 - **Unrecognized FIGIs**: We currently have about 94% coverage in investment grade (IG), and a similar percentage in high yield (HY) bonds, so some of the FIGI values you may send to the API will trigger a message saying that there are unrecognized FIGIs, and will have a list of the FIGIs.
 The issue is that the API currently returns a list of numbers which are our internal ID numbers.
 We are working on rolling out a fix so that the unrecognized FIGIs are reported back